 - Finance Coordinator

 - Data & Information Technology Lead

 Areas We Serve

-We provide Primary Health Care Services to individuals who reside or do business in Grand Bend, Hensall, Crediton, Zurich, Dashwood, Kippen and Port Franks.
+Primary health care services are available to accepted individuals residing or doing business in Grand Bend, Hensall, Crediton, Zurich, Dashwood, Kippen and Port Franks.

-Anyone can access our Programs and Services offered at our two locations, a variety of outreach community spaces and through home visits in: Grand Bend, Hensall, Port Franks, Crediton, Dashwood, Kippen, Thedford, Petrolia, Exeter, Zurich, Huron Park, Parkhill and Bayfield.
+Anyone can access the GBACHC’s Programs and Services offered at both sites, a variety of outreach community spaces and through home visits in Grand Bend, Hensall, Port Franks, Crediton, Dashwood, Kippen, Thedford, Petrolia, Exeter, Zurich, Huron Park, Parkhill and Bayfield.

 Mission, Vision & Values

 By building connections with individuals, families and communities, the Grand Bend Area Community Health Centre (GBACHC) works to provide comprehensive care and support for people to achieve their optimal health.
 With a strong focus on population-based planning and community development, we strive to connect people and communities with the services they need and empower the health and well-being of the people in our communities.